Stan Freese: Disney

 In his time as a talent booking director, Freese received several temporary assignments at other Disney Parks around the world.

 In 1990, Freese was recruited by Disney Live Entertainment executive Ron Logan to return to Walt Disney World and help revamp the faltering Pleasure Island, which had opened the year before.
 As the entertainment producer, Freese worked with Walt Disney Imagineering to retheme several of the island's nightclubs, change out atmosphere acts, and add the island's nightly New Year's Eve festivities.

 Freese was brought on to the Tokyo DisneySea project in the late 1990s by Jim Cora, president of Disneyland International.
 Cora wanted Freese to oversee the development of park's atmosphere entertainment as a producer and show director.
-Freese stayed in Japan for several weeks in the lead-up to the park's opening in September of 2001 to rehearse and get the acts ready, which included several music ensembles.
+Freese stayed in Japan for several weeks in the lead-up to the park's opening in September 2001 to rehearse and get the acts ready, which included several music ensembles.

 When Freese retired from his position at The Walt Disney Company, he became a consultant and instructor for Disney Imagination Campus, the educational program for student performing groups at the Disneyland Resort.
 Freese leads several of the program's workshops on site.